 2 – DON’T Just Go for the Iconic Spots

-Of course, you’ll want to capture that beautiful family photo in front of the Cinderella Castle, but you’ll be amazed at all the different locations you’ll find the PhotoPass Cast Members snapping away!
-Some of our very favorite family photos are in locations that we never would have thought of.
+Of course, you’ll want to capture that beautiful family photo in front of Cinderella Castle.
+Still, you’ll be amazed at all the different locations you’ll find the PhotoPass Cast Members snapping away!
+Some of our very favorite family photos are in locations that we would never have thought of.
 We especially love the impromptu photos that a PhotoPass Cast Members may come along and take a picture of.
 For example, we’ve had photos taken while the kids are waiting for a parade or even when they are attempting to finish their Mickey Ice Cream Bar before it melts!
 Cast Members seem to know what to look for and are superb at catching the magical moments at several locations outside of the iconic spots we all know and love.

 3 – DO Take as Many Pictures as You Can